 Email Marketing Does Not Work (At First)

-The #1 reason why so many businesses abandon email marketing is because it simply does not work right away.
+The #1 reason why so many businesses abandon email marketing is that it simply does not work right away.

 But remember, this analysis is flawed!
 Just because my daughter can’t do a cartwheel on the balance beam doesn’t mean she’s never going to.
 In fact, each week she gets just a little bit closer to landing it and I’m willing to bet she will master that skill in just a few more weeks.